-'Failure:' Mexico admits bungled arrest of kingpin's son amid mayhem
+'Failure:' Mexico admits bungled arrest of kingpin's son after mayhem

 The chaos in Culiacan, a bastion of Guzman’s Sinaloa Cartel, raised pressure on President Andres Manuel Lopez Obrador, who took office in December promising to pacify a country weary of more than a decade of gang violence.

-Lopez Obrador has come under heavy criticism on social media and among security experts, who said that authorities should not have caved in to the gang.
+Lopez Obrador has come under heavy criticism on social media and among security experts, who said that authorities risked encouraging copycat actions by caving in to the gang, and that retreat from a major city created the impression that the cartel, not the state, was in control.

 His own officials said the operation had not been planned as well as it should have been.